 Women’s Hockey

-Women’s hockey, played at the highest levels, follows the same period length and intermission duration as men’s hockey.
 The NHL, NWHL (National Women’s Hockey League), and IIHF tournaments maintain these standards to promote parity and consistency in the sport.

 Youth Hockey

 Youth hockey leagues, catering to players of various ages and skill levels, often adapt the game’s duration to suit the physical and developmental needs of young players.
-Period lengths can range from 12 to 15 minutes, with shorter intermissions.

 Recreational

-Recreational and beer league hockey, which emphasizes fun and socialization over competition, may have more flexible game durations.
 Period lengths and intermission times can be adjusted based on the preferences of the participants, as long as both teams agree to the modifications.

 The duration of a hockey game is influenced by a combination of factors, including the level of play, rule changes, commercial interests, and game management strategies.